darshan-gowdaa/MeetMaxxing/README.md

 ## <img width="20" height="20" src="https://raw.githubusercontent.com/twitter/twemoji/master/assets/72x72/1f31f.png" /> Support

-If you found MeetMaxxing interesting, consider giving the repository a â­.
+If you found MeetMaxxing interesting, consider giving the repository a ⭐.
 It helps others discover the project and motivates us to continue improving it.